 And if you decide to offer an Airbnb Experience, consider doing what Sylvaine Phillipe did for his cabaret show, and invite other Experience and accommodation hosts in your area so you can help cross promote each other’s offerings.

 Jill L. Ferguson

-Jill is the author of seven books, an artist, editor, entrepreneur and consultant.
+Jill is the author of ten books, an artist, editor, entrepreneur and consultant.
 She is the founder of Women's Wellness Weekends (www.womenswellnessweekends.